tynave/PriconneReTL-Installer/README.md

       - BepInEx.cfg
   - User created files in the patch folders

+## Installation
+The application is portable.
+Just copy it where you would like, and run it.
+All the operations processed are always logged into the *ReTLInstaller.log* file, which resides in the application's folder.
+If the file is not present, it gets created.
+If the file is already present, it's content is purges/reset on every run.

-## Usage
+## Usage / Operations

+### The application is capable of the following operations (regarding the translation patch):

 ### First / Fresh Install:
-If you have never used the patch before, or you don't have it currently installed, just press the *Start!* button, and the application will download and install the translation patch for you.
+If you have never used the translation patch before, or you don't have it currently installed, just press the *Start!* button, and the application will download and install it for you.
 If you have files left over from a previous installation, the application will keep those.

 ### Update: